ramamimu/ramamimu/README.md

 2. react.js, include: headless-ui, hooks, and others
 3. next.js
 4. tailwind css
-5. and other tools like chart.js, axios, and ext.
+5. and other tools like chart.js, fetch api, and ext.

 - **BACK-END**